Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Conclusion

-The entire bioinspired system demonstrates the capability to effectively perform object motion segmentation and saccade on the most salient proto-object.
-The characterisation of both models, the sOMS and the SNN Proto-object model provides a comprehensive evaluation of their benefits and limitations.
-The proposed complete end-to-end bioinspired attention system architecture effectively enhances motion contrast and prioritises coherent objects while disregarding background features, accurately performing saccades towards the salient point of the scene.
-The system, characterised using ideal gratings and benchmarked on EVIMO, achieves a maximum of 82.2\% mean IoU and 96\% mean SSIM in multi-object motion segmentation, with object detection accuracies up to 88.8\% in office scenarios and 89.8\% in low-light indoor/outdoor conditions, as evaluated on LLE-VOS.
-This architecture introduces an innovative visual attention system for object motion segmentation based solely on visual cues, maintaining high temporal resolution while eliminating the need for calibration and synchronisation with external sensors such as IMUs.
-This aligns with the lack of scientific evidence suggesting that retinal ganglion cells (RGCs) possess proprioceptive capabilities.
+This architecture introduces an innovative visual attention system through object motion segmentation that relies exclusively on visual cues, maintaining high temporal resolution without requiring calibration or synchronization with external sensors such as IMUs.
+This design aligns with the absence of proprioceptive capabilities in retinal ganglion cells (RGCs), as there is no scientific evidence to suggest that RGCs possess proprioceptive functions.
+Consequently, proprioceptive feedback from external devices is not necessary for effective object motion segmentation during fixational eye movements.
 Furthermore, the saliency-based attention model can perceptually group motion features, enabling the detection of potential salient objects coherently with the nature of the even-based input.
 The resulting attention mechanism, based on object motion segmentation, reveals a single salient point, requiring a shift of the gaze to place it in the fovea for further stable inspection with high resolution.
 Implementing the non-uniform structure of the retina, which is beyond the scope of this work, would enhance the consistency of the proposed system.
 As demonstrated by D'Angelo \emph{et al}.~\cite{d2020event}, this would further reduce noise, decrease the number of retinal events, and enhance motion direction detection through the varying receptive field sizes from the periphery to the fovea, offering deeper insights into human selective attention.
-This highlights a crucial consideration regarding camera resolution: a high resolution is likely not necessary, as we can actively direct the gaze toward the point of interest.
-The central finding of this work is the introduction of fixational eye movements to effectively highlight object motion, enabling stable detection of the salient point while utilising the saccades solely for transitioning to the next salient point.
-Without fixational eye movements, the system would shift from one salient point to another without sufficient time to stabilise the visual field and detect a stable point of interest.
-The partial suppression of information during saccades, as demonstrated in our characterisation of the sOMS model, aligns with recent literature suggesting that information processing continues even during saccades, while perceptual stability is maintained.
-Specifically, it has been shown that saccades suppress visual processing of both color and luminance in the early visual cortex, but do not completely halt it~\cite{zhang2024execution}.
-Furthermore, presaccadic visual content can modulate postsaccadic processing, further indicating ongoing visual processing during eye movements~\cite{stankov2021during}.
-These findings suggest that our visual system partially maintains continuous processing during saccades while preserving perceptual stability and preventing disorientation from constant visual motion.
-This underscores the embodied nature of our system, where active perception, through the interplay of fixational eye movements and saccades, directly shapes visual processing, mirroring biological mechanisms that integrate motor actions with sensory input to enhance stability and perception.
-Central to future experiments will be the investigation of saccades and fixational eye speeds, exploring the limits of the system and the PTU to achieve smoother saccadic movements and even smooth pursuit.
-Moreover, even if the scene remains static, the system is able to \textit{wander around} effectively, thanks to the fixational eye movements and attention mechanisms that generate a bottom-up saliency map of the scene.
-Additionally, small retinal shifts create depth-dependent motion patterns for objects at different distances, leading to spike variations that provide an initial cue for monocular depth perception.
-A further development could integrate recurrence between the border ownership layer and the grouping layer enhancing a more dense segmentation of the objects~\cite{d2024event}.
+This highlights a crucial consideration regarding camera resolution: a high resolution is likely, not necessary, as we can actively direct the gaze toward the point of interest.